nagyist/StreamDesk/README.md

-Thank you for checking out the StreamDesk Source Code!
-Each Directory Tree contains diffrent code that involves StreamDesk.
+Thank you for checking out the StreamDesk/NasuTek M3 Source Code!
+Each Directory Tree contains different code that involves the StreamDesk project.

 Directory Tree
 ==============
-* Managed: Contains the .NET Released StreamDesk Library for reading and using the StreamDesk database in .NET enabled languages.
+* NasuTek-M3: Contains the .NET NasuTek M3 Media Library which is used by StreamDesk for its core features like for reading and using the M3 database.
-* libstreamdesk: Contains the C++ StreamDesk Library for reading and using the StreamDesk database in native code like C++/Obj-C++.
 * StreamDesk-Winforms: The WinForms version of StreamDesk.
-* StreamDesk-Qt: The Qt version of StreamDesk.
 * StreamDesk-Cocoa: The Mac Version of StreamDesk.
 * Installers: Where installer source code is provided.
-* protos: Contains Source Code and Libraries involving Google Protocol Buffers and .proto files for StreamDesk Protocol Buffer databases.
+* Tests: Contains tests for either StreamDesk or NasuTek M3.
+Release maintainers it is required to run these test suites before releasing.

 Licensing
 =========